Vordex logo

 From 1 April 2025, rent increases are restricted to once every 12 months and require 3 months written notice.

-Quick Summary: Key NI Private Renting Rules We Check
+Northern Ireland Tenancy Summary: The NI Rules We Check First

 Direct answer